bhavenamrata/RecipeFormatting/BUILD_TF2.md

 # Building TensorFlow

-The instructions provided below specify the steps to build Tensorflow version 2.0.0 on Linux on IBM Z for
+The instructions provided below specify the steps to build TensorFlow version 2.0.0 on Linux on IBM Z for following distributions:

 * Ubuntu (16.04, 18.04, 19.04)